harmony-one/h/progress/rikako-hatoya.md

+2026-01-16 Fri: Working on updating latest data with database.
+Look into GCP.

 2026-01-15 Thu: Continue working on LP copy trading backtest.

 2026-01-14 Wed: Started working on LP copy trading backtest.
 Look into Aaron's existing lp-backtest repo and GCP.